Approximations on certain domains of $\mathbb{C}^{n}$: Technical Preliminaries

 Any holomorphic vector field $F$ on $\cn$ can also be seen as a holomorphic map from $F:\cn \to \cn$.
 For such a vector field $F$, we denote $DF(a)$ by the derivative matrix viewing it as a map. \begin{remark} Let for $A \in M_{n}(\cplx)$, $m(A):=\inf_{\|z\|=1}\rl \langle Az, z\rangle$.
 The condition in \Cref{thm-hamada2}, becomes $k_+(A)<2m(A)$.
 As we had discussed earlier the differential equation that we consider in this case is:

 The differential equation that Hamada \cite{Hamada15} considered is the equation introduced by Gurganus \cite{Gur} :

-If a domain $\Om\subset\cn$ is spirallike with respect to $A$ (as in the \Cref{D:def-spirallike}) if and only if $\Om$ is spirallike with respect to $-A$ in the sense of Hamada (considering the differential equation as \eqref{eq-linneg}).
 The Runge property does not get affected by this change of definition.
 But, the approximation of the biholomorphic map of $\Om$ by automorphisms of $\cn$ get affected very much by this change.
 Hamada's condition $k_+(A)<2m(A)$ (the condition in Result~\ref{thm-hamada2}) does not remain invariant under the above change of definition.
 In general $m(A)$ is not a similarity invariant.
-Hence, the \Cref{thm-linear case} really enlarges the class of domains for which every biholomorphism with Runge image can be approximated by elements of $\text{Aut}(\cn)$ locally uniformly on $\Om$, even if the vector field become linear. \end{remark}
+Hence, the \Cref{thm-linear case} really enlarges the class of domains for which every biholomorphism with Runge image can be approximated by elements of $\text{Aut}(\cn)$ locally uniformly on $\Om$, even if the vector field is linear (see \Cref{ex-outside} for an explicit example). \end{remark}

 Next, we state a result due to Arosio-Bracci-Hamada-Kohr \cite{ABHK2013} which gives the existence of a solution of Loewner PDE with values in a complex manifold on a complete hyperbolic domain.
 A manifold is said to be completely hyperbolic if it forms a complete metric space with respect to the Kobayashi distance (see \cite{Kobaya} for details.)